 - Health insurance numbers

-- Information related to Public Works and Government Services Canada contracts or other contracts governed by regulations of the Canadian and International Security Directorate, or controlled technology and/or controlled technical data as regulated by the Defence Production Act
+- Information related to contracts governed by regulations of Public Services and Procurement Canada's Contract Security Program, or controlled technology and/or controlled technical data as regulated by the Defence Production Act

-If more than one privacy/confidentiality category is listed in the retention schedule, then the records class contains identifiable sub-categories of records with those classifications.
+If more than one information confidentiality category is listed in the retention schedule, then the records class contains identifiable sub-categories of records with those classifications.
 For example, the minutes of open sessions of committee meetings are public, while the minutes of closed or in camera sessions are confidential or restricted.